Have you struggled to increase your website traffic, even though you’ve tried every “method” out there?

 To do so, your headlines should have the right keywords, the right length, and also be compelling enough for social media users to click on them.

 To find the right keywords, use Google Keyword Planner.
 Plug in some possible search terms for your blog post idea.
-For example, if you’re writing a post about how to quit your job, you can plug in terms like, “How to quit your job,” “How to quit your 9-5 job,” “How to quit your job and travel,” and perhaps even “How to become an entrepreneur.”
+For example, if you’re writing a post about how to make money, you can plug in terms like, “how to make money,” “how to make money fast,” or “quick ways to make money.”

 From there, you can use some of these compelling headline templates so that the title is also compelling for social media:

-- “How X Can do X” (i.e. “How Employees Can Quit Their Jobs and Become Entrepreneurs”)
+- “How X Can do X” (i.e. “How College Students Can Make Money Fast Working Part-Time”)

 - “X People/Things Who Are Doing X” (i.e. “15 Brands Who Are Crushing It on Instagram”)